5 Savvy-Shopper Tips to Help You Get the Most from MedicarePosted by Medicare Made Clear

 Medicare Part B covers 80% of the cost for most medical services, such as doctor visits, lab tests and other outpatient care.
 Beneficiaries with this coverage are responsible for the other 20%, and there’s no limit on out-of-pocket costs.
 Some people buy a Medicare supplement insurance plan to help cover some of these costs as well as some costs that come with Part A (hospital insurance).

 Medicare Advantage plans generally have set copays for most medical and hospital services, and plans must put a cap on your annual out-of-pocket costs.
 Once the limit is reached, the plan covers 100% of all additional costs for covered services for the rest of the plan year.
-Medicare sets the maximum out-of-pocket limit for plans.
-The limit in <2017> is <$6700>.
+Medicare sets the maximum out-of-pocket limit options for plans.
+The highest limit in 2019 is $6,700.
 Many plans set limits below this amount.

 An annual out-of-pocket cap on health care costs could mean peace of mind if you have an unexpected illness or if you’re planning to schedule a medical procedure such as a knee replacement.